Fix UEFI-CSM boot method for VMs

 - Reason for Blocked set to Waiting for feedback

 Chris, do you mean ahci-cd has to be first?

-#5 Updated by Chris Burge over 1 year ago
+#5 Updated by Chris Burge about 2 years ago

 William Grzybowski wrote: